Quick Answers: Indian Mutual Funds, PFIC and Form 8621

 Pre-U.S. planning is where the largest PFIC damage can be avoided.
 If an Indian taxpayer becomes a U.S. tax resident while holding Indian mutual funds, the funds do not become clean merely because they were purchased before the move.
 The first U.S. tax year controls the election window and the future §1291 file.

-Before becoming a U.S. taxpayer, the best option is usually to sell all PFIC positions.
+Before becoming a U.S. taxpayer, one of the cleanest planning options is often to review and possibly sell PFIC positions before U.S. tax residency begins.

 If PFICs are held on the date U.S. tax residency begins, the first-year PFIC election is critical.
 For funds that actually qualify as marketable PFIC stock under IRC §1296, a timely first-year MTM election may keep pre-U.S. built-in gain out of the later §1291 trap.
 Most ordinary Indian open-ended mutual funds do not qualify.